chrisjonesBSU/planckton/force_fields/oplsua/readme.md

 * Dihedirals can have wild cards by specifying and empty class/type, but bonds and angles cannot.
 Will need to check to see if any wild cards in are in the xml.
 * Something to think about with the mass dictionary, are atom classes reused?
 I don't know.
 * Hmmm I do think there is reuse, the net effect is I'll be off by a mass of H (or two).
+* The more I have read about OPLS UA and AA, the more I think we shouldn't use UA for our actual sweep.
+We should look at amber or other CG FF, it looks like Jorgensen has moved away from the UA
+* Maybe as an aside, we do some AA sims and paramterize a new OPV CG FF?
+Skip UA and go onto MS-IBI?
+* I need to make the AA stuff parsed into an openMM xml as well so I can grab AA params more easily